swaroop-smilecode/aws/02_vpc/01_what_is_vpc.md

   Hence the name `Virtual Private Cloud`.
 ![image](https://github.com/user-attachments/assets/51544868-492a-462d-970d-5f0547407429)

+#### You need atleast 1 VPC
+Atleast one VPC is needed, because that's how your infrastructure can be isolated from other others.

 #### Components of VPC
 To fine grain your virtual private cloud, there are many components.
 They are
 1. CIDR block